-INTERNET SPECIALIST WEB SITE DEVELOPER (ISE1)
+WEB SITE DEVELOPER (ISE1)

-The curriculum in the Internet Specialist Web Site Design TCC program prepares the student to create and maintain professional, high-quality web sites.
+The curriculum in the Web Site Developer TCC program prepares the student to create and maintain professional, high-quality web sites.
 Program graduates will be competent in the technical areas of web design, including web graphic design, XHTML, scripting, web application server-side languages, database driven content, web project management, internet security, and mobile applications.
-Various software tools will be used throughout the curriculum including Microsoft Visual Studio, Adobe Web Suite and/or open source products, Program graduates earn a Computer Information Systems Technology/Internet Specialist - Web Site Developer TCC and will have the skills necessary for employment in the web design field or to work as a freelance web designer.
+Various software tools will be used throughout the curriculum including Microsoft Visual Studio, Adobe Web Suite and/or open source products.
 The purpose of this certificate is to provide training opportunities for persons already either already employed in the computer industry or have already been trained in a related computer area and wish to upgrade their skill with advanced courses and skills.